FullGC/FullGC.github.io/_posts/2017-11-17-How-to-tune-Akka-to-get-the-most-from-your-Actor-based-system-Part-1.md

 In [Part-2](https://fullgc.github.io/how-to-tune-akka-to-get-the-most-from-your-actor-based-system-part-2) I will show how we monitor and analyze our actor-based system.

 ```
-Inneractive maintains an Exchange server, which, simply put,
-gets an advertisement for a mobile application from Ad-Networks.
+Inneractive maintains an Exchange server, which, simply put, receives an advertisement for a mobile application from Ad-Networks.
-In fact there are ~500 server instances at a given moment,
-dealing with ~10,000,000 Ad requests per a minute.
+In fact, there are ~500 server instances at a given moment, dealing with ~10,000,000 Ad requests per  minute.
-During the process the Exchange server performs a real-time auction by going out (with scala.Future)s
+During the process, the Exchange server performs a real-time auction by going out (with scala.Future) to multiple Ad-Networks (consumers).
+This translates to ~150,000,000 transactions per minute.
-to multiple Ad-Networks(consumers).
-This translates to ~150,000,000 transactions per a minute.
-The Exchange server is akka-based, it uses Spray as a server side-http,
-and the entire flow is actor-based.
+The Exchange server is Akka-based and uses Spray as a server-side-HTTP.
+The entire flow is actor-based.
 We use other Akka frameworks in other modules like Akka-Http and Akka Streams.
 ```